Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - His urge to become an Avenger is a continuing theme in Homecoming, which has some serious consequences when the ferry incident nearly gets everyone killed.
 By the end, he's more or less come to terms with it and turns down a serious offer to join the team.

 - Final First Hug: Tony largely keeps himself emotionally distant from him, rebuffing a hug from him in Spider-Man: Homecoming.
 When Thanos's Badass Fingersnap culls half the universe's population in Infinity War, and Peter is one of the victims, all Tony does is hug the terrified, crying boy as he disintegrates in his arms.
-They get a proper hug in Endgame once Peter has been restored.
+They get a proper hug in Endgame once Peter has been brought back to life by Bruce and Tony sees him again since his death.
 The Big Badass Battle Sequence that begins right after costs Tony his life.Peter: [surprised] Wow... this is nice.

 - To Black Panther in Civil War.
 Both are independent superheroes who initially have no connection to the Avengers, but end up getting involved in the conflict.
 T'Challa is very reserved, serious, and is utterly indifferent towards the Avengers, while Peter is mouthy, a jokester, and worships the ground the Avengers walk on.

 - To Tony Stark, the Iron Man.
-Both are superheroes dressed in red, and scientific geniuses who fashioned their own suits and tools (even if Pete's original suit was just a homemade onesie with swimming goggles and a red ski mask), and both are very witty wisecrackers.
+Both are superheroes dressed in red, and scientific geniuses who fashioned their own suits and tools (even if Pete's original suit was just a homemade onesie with swimming goggles and a red ski mask), and both are very witty wisecrackers, who sometimes use their wittiness to hide their emotional pain.
 Both, however, come from radically different economic backgrounds: Tony was born into money and is a successful billionaire with unlimited money and cutting-edge tech at his fingertips, while Pete's family is of comparatively modest means, and everything he built was made from what he could scrounge.
 Age also plays a big part in differentiating them: by the time Tony and Peter meet, Tony has been saving the world as Iron Man for some years, while Peter has been playing the friendly neighborhood Spider-Man for only a few months.
 Tony has more experience under his belt and is all the wiser for it, while Peter is young and naive, not quite realizing the limits of his strengths until they come back to bite him in the ass.
+Both are also chick magnets but while Tony was a womanizer before settling down with Pepper, Peter only has two love interests he primarily focuses on in his respective solo movie.

 - Friendly Enemy: